dnwarnock/dva-project/README.md

 - [Get an API Key for Google Maps](https://developers.google.com/maps/documentation/javascript/get-api-key)
 - Copy and paste your API Key on to line 12 of `frontend/src/main.js` in the value slot for the `key`
 - Place your seed json files in the root directory of the project
+- run `mkdir backend/mongo` in the root directory of the project
 - seed mongo by running `setup.sh`